 Software updates after the first registration by parties that are not the holder of the type approval/ certification are not covered by this document.
 These may be approved using national approval procedures.

 Definitions

-are those identified in as requiring further definition
+Note: terms added in red are those identified in TFCS 11 as requiring further definition